Dr. Lech S. Borkowski

-In a letter dated 2 February 2012, the Artistic Education Department’s Director in the Ministry of Culture Wiktor Jędrzejec summed up results of the so-called inspection conducted on behalf of the Ministry.
-This letter is likely to have been written much later that the stated date in a strict coordination with the prosecutor’s office.
+In a letter dated 2 February 2012, the Artistic Education Department’s Director in the Ministry of Culture Wiktor Jędrzejec summed up the results of the so-called inspection conducted on behalf of the Ministry.
+This letter is likely to have been written much later that the stated date in strict coordination with the prosecutor’s office.

 6 March 2012

 I traveled to Warsaw.
 I talked to a lawyer in the Center for Artistic Education of the Ministry of Culture.
-I also talked to Beata Drewniecka in the Ministry of Culture and submitted an extensive documentation of organized criminal activities, including all the attachments.
+I also talked to Beata Drewniecka in the Ministry of Culture and submitted extensive documentation of organized criminal activities, including all the attachments.

 8 March 2012

 I was sacked as Head of the Piano Section.
-I was also deprived of all the rewards, including the customary reward on occasion of the School’s jubilee, and a part of my salary.
+I was also deprived of all the rewards, including the customary reward on the occasion of the School’s jubilee, and a part of my salary.
 This situation persisted until I was fired from the School entirely.

 Intensive actions aimed at firing me from the job and killing me as a social being were carried out between September 2011 to December 2015.

 Provocations against Lech S. Borkowski were continued in the academic year 2011/12, as they have been before.
 In March 2012, Lech Borkowski’s name was omitted when names of persons carrying out lectures in English were presented during the faculty meeting, in which also the University rector and his deputies took part.
-When LSB spoke and reminded that he conducted lectures in English on dynamics of neural systems, he was immediately attacked by one of the Department’s functionaries.
-Department’s Chairman Ryszard Naskręcki blocked LSB’s chance of response to a false charge by immediately closing the meeting, following functionary’s attack.
-Adam Mickiewicz University Rector Bronisław Marciniak, his deputies and all the other participants in the faculty meeting approved this action, since they knew very well that Lech Borkowski was to be murdered as a member of the academic community.
+When LSB spoke and reminded me that he conducted lectures in English on the dynamics of neural systems, he was immediately attacked by one of the Department’s functionaries.
+Department’s Chairman Ryszard Naskręcki blocked LSB’s chance of response to a false charge by immediately closing the meeting, following the functionary’s attack.
+Adam Mickiewicz University Rector Bronisław Marciniak, his deputies, and all the other participants in the faculty meeting approved this action since they knew very well that Lech Borkowski was to be murdered as a member of the academic community.

 Undergraduate and doctoral students have also been used in provocations against my husband.
-Different methods have been employed to obstruct planned classroom work and proper student assessment at semester’s end.
+Different methods have been employed to obstruct planned classroom work and proper student assessment at the semester’s end.
 A recurring element of provocations is to block the targeted person’s functioning in the working environment in agreement with official rules and principles of common sense.
-At the beginning of each semester, the lecturer informs students about grading guidelines and rules of achieving satisfactory progress.
+At the beginning of each semester, the lecturer informs students about grading guidelines and rules for achieving satisfactory progress.
 Functionaries of the University in Poznań did everything they could to prevent LSB from following the rules he announced earlier and to harshly punish attempts of following the law and common sense.
 This is a typical Bolshevik method.

-The University Rector Bronisław Marciniak and his deputy Andrzej Lesicki received detailed information about violations of law at the University and persecution of L. S. Borkowski.
-They either remained silent or tried to discourage my husband from demanding respect for his rights and provided with false information.
+The University Rector Bronisław Marciniak and his deputy Andrzej Lesicki received detailed information about violations of law at the University and the persecution of L. S. Borkowski.
+They either remained silent or tried to discourage my husband from demanding respect for his rights and provided him with false information.
 They participated in the persecution.
 Lesicki was rewarded with the post of the University Rector when Marciniak ended his term.

 The University in Poznań received the name of Adam Mickiewicz, a great Polish poet, in 1957 surely as part of the camouflage.
-It should bear the name of other well-known Pole, Feliks Dzierżyński.
+It should bear the name of another well-known Pole, Feliks Dzierżyński.
 It is merely one more institution of social violence.
-The institution’s name should reflect methods of action of its functionaries.
+The institution’s name should reflect the methods of action of its functionaries.
 Also the word ‘university’ should be replaced.
 Perhaps ‘Higher School of Social Violence’?
 This would definitely be more truthful than university.
 One could also apply another naming variant: Higher School of the 10 Sudeten Armored Division of the Polish People’s Army.
 In 1963, the Division led by Colonel Marian Koper received the name of Heroes of the Soviet Union and Koper was later Commandant of the Higher School of Armored Forces in Poznań from 1969 to 1973.
 This school of Communist officers has collaborated closely with the University.
-Ties of the tank men to Poznań University are emphasized e.g. by praising the co-operation between the University and the military school during the so-called Polish People’s Republic.
+Ties of the tank men to Poznań University are emphasized e.g. by praising the cooperation between the University and the military school during the so-called Polish People’s Republic.